parkerro-dev/parkerro-dev.github.io/Markdown/TwoDimPhysicsEngine/TwoDimPhysicsEngine.md

 The physics engine is composed of three main "surfaces" inside of the UI, theres the Engine Surface, the Side Panel Surface, and the Console Surface.
 ![Physics Engine Example](./Markdown/TwoDimPhysicsEngine/photos/physicsEngineSS.png)

+All of these surfaces have their own methods which can be used to interact with the scene.
+They show different details about the objects and how they are moving during run time.

+Currently the simulator is able to run 1-D elastic collisions with bouncing and energy dissipation.
+This is done during the simulation loop which for 1-D is an okay method but to move into 2-D collisions and motion running it parallel to the simulation loop would be more favourable.
+However, as it is the simulation runs as expected.

+This project is teaching me the how to build a program from the ground up, the struggles that come with making your own UI, and implementing it with the functionality of the program.